pulp-platform/culsans/tests/README.md

 `main.c`'s header must follow the same rules as the one for the unit-level tests.

+The main function must return 0 in case of correct execution, an error code otherwise.
+The `return` command is translated to a write to the location `to_host` (see `syscalls.c`), which is defined in the linker script (`linker.ld`).
+The testbench (both SystemVerilog and C++) react to this event, interrupt the simulation and write the report file.

 ### FPGA tests

 Each test folder must contain: